Tag: eastern league

 George Shoch, Pitcher, Hartford, 1901.

 After more than 20 years in the minors without a championship, Hartford’s proud baseball community refused to be discouraged.
 A minor league team would represent Hartford off and on for the next 5 decades.
 On August 17, 1925, Hartford players of yore were celebrated at Bulkeley Stadium.
-Connie Mack, Frank Gilmore, John Henry and Ed Beecher attended an exhibition game between Mack’s Philadelphia Athletics and a Hartford All-Star team featuring local pitching ace, Lem Owen.
+Connie Mack, Frank Gilmore, John M. Henry and Ed Beecher attended an exhibition game between Mack’s Philadelphia Athletics and a Hartford All-Star team featuring local pitching ace, Lem Owen.
 In a ceremony before the game, Gilmore gifted Mack a new set of golf clubs and the Hartfords of old received their last ovation from a crowd of 6,000 fans.

-Connie Mack, Frank Gilmore, John Henry and Ed Beecher at Wethersfield Avenue Grounds, Hartford, August 17, 1925.
+Connie Mack, Frank Gilmore, John M. Henry and Ed Beecher at Wethersfield Avenue Grounds, Hartford, August 17, 1925.

 Sources